-Mark Hawes studied applied sciences at Leicester University and holds an M.S. in Engineering from the University of Durham, U.K. He brings his engineering design and construction skills to art conservation.
-He has been employed by the Indiana State Museum, the Indianapolis Museum of Art, and Oldfields National Historic Landmark.
-He is museum-trained in art handling, the packing and crating of art and has 15 years of experience working on conservation projects.
+Mark Hawes studied applied sciences at Leicester University and holds an M.S. in Engineering from the University of Durham, U.K. He brings his engineering design and construction skills to art conservation and project He has been employed by the Indiana State Museum, the Indianapolis Museum of Art, and Oldfields National Historic Landmark.

 Yale University Art Gallery